COURSE DESCRIPTIONS FOR 2010

 Unusual Stone Setting Techniques

 If you are tired of ordinary shaped stones and bezels, you will have an opportunity to learn to set stones in interesting new ways.
-The course includes instruction in making irregular-shaped settings, riveting stones, setting stones from the back, modifying channel settings, how to hold a stone in partial settings, tension settings, and more.
+The course includes instruction in setting irregular–shaped gems, setting stones from the back, modifying channel settings, how to hold a stone in partial settings, tension settings, riveting stones, use of cold connections and more.
 Classes will feature demonstrations of many techniques and an opportunity to explore new ways of looking at the problem of how to trap a stone.
 Students are encouraged to bring stones and found objects that seem difficult to set with them.
 Don't worry if you don't already own stones.
 Local suppliers will offer a variety of things to tempt you.
-This workshop combines learning new methods with making one or more pieces of jewelry using newly acquired skills.
+This workshop combines learning new methods with making one or several pieces of jewelry using newly acquired skills.

 Future Courses